Shiba Inu: A Guide to Chewing Bully Sticks

 Life Stage Considerations and Chewing Patterns

-Adult Phase (8+ months): Adult Shiba Inus maintain active chewing throughout their lives, often using it as mental stimulation and stress relief.
-Their independent, primitive nature means they need consistent outlets for their natural instincts, and appropriate chewing provides both physical and mental satisfaction.
+Adult Phase (8+ months): Adult ShibaInus stay at active chewing throughout their lives, using it as a mental stimulation and stress relief.
+Their independent style means they need consistent outlets for their instincts, and chewing gives both physical and mental satisfaction.

 Selection Guidelines